 There is a distinction between seeking assistance from a confidential resource and making a report to the College through designated reporting options.
 Confidential resources, including counselors, medical health providers, clergy, and certified rape crisis counselors, have legally protected confidentiality and will not share information about a complainant (including whether or not that individual has received services) except under limited circumstances as permitted or required as described below.
+In addition to those groups who have legally protected confidentiality, the College has designated the Ombudsperson as a confidential resource, except under the limited circumstances as permitted or required as described below.
 In contrast, all other College employees are required to share information with the College's Title IX Coordinator.
-For a list of confidential resources, please refer to the "How To Get Help" Section above.
+For a list of confidential resources, please refer to the "How To Get Help" page.